Choloylglycine hydrolase

-Thus, the two substrates of this enzyme are 3alpha,7alpha,12alpha-trihydroxy-5beta-cholan-24-oylglycine and H_{2}O, whereas its two products are 3alpha,7alpha,12alpha-trihydroxy-5beta-cholanate and glycine.
+The enzyme characterised from Clostridium perfringens and Bacteroides fragilis hydrolyses the bile acid, glycocholic acid, to cholic acid and glycine.
+Other amide derivatives of cholic acid are also substrates.
+In humans, the enzyme is an important component of the gut microbiome, where it metabolises many bile acids.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is 3alpha,7alpha,12alpha-trihydroxy-5beta-cholan-24-oylglycine amidohydrolase.
 Other names in common use include glycocholase, bile salt hydrolase, and choloyltaurine hydrolase.
-This enzyme participates in bile acid biosynthesis.